 A Matter of Saving Lives

-We are proud to be a modern Orthodox congregation that takes serious measures to ensure the safety of our community and all New York City residents.
+We are proud to be a traditional, historic congregation that takes serious measures to ensure the safety of our community and all New York City residents.
 Our Torah and Jewish values demand it.

 We follow all city and state regulations, and decisions are made under the guidance of medical doctors, and in accord with nationally set synagogue best practices.

-Our High Holidays program was the only set of in-person services in North Brooklyn to meticulously follow best practices, and we will continue in that spirit for as long as necessary.
+Our High Holidays 2020 program was the only set of in-person services in North Brooklyn to meticulously follow best practices, and we will continue in that spirit for as long as necessary.
+(Click here for our High Holidays 2021 Covid protocol.)

-Masks are required at all times in our building.
+Masks are required at all times inside our building.

 Masks and hand sanitizer are available upon entry.

-Everyone is expected to maintain at least six feet of distance from other participants at all times.
+Everyone is expected to maintain at least six feet of distance from other participants whenever possible, as the default use of our sanctuary and gathering spaces.

 People under state required quarantine, or who have any reason to suspect infection, or are part of a sensitive demographic, are not to attend in-person events.